 - Born August 2, 1984 in Spokane, WA USA

-Relief pitcher Travis Webb has played in the minor leagues since 2006 (through 2013).
+Relief pitcher Travis Webb played in the minor leagues from 2006 to 2013.
 He reached Triple-A for the first time in 2011.
 His father Stan Webb played in the minors as well.
 His uncle Craig Ehlo played over 800 games in the NBA.

 Webb hit .350 as a high school sophomore, .547 as a junior and .609 as a senior while going 6-2 with a 0.67 ERA his senior year.
 He led the Greater Spokane League in both average and ERA.
 He had a 5.68 ERA in 9 games as a college freshman at Arizona State then transferred to Washington State, going 0-5 with a 9.08 ERA and a WHIP over 2 in a rough year.
 He blossomed as a junior, improving to 4-0, 2.17 with 8 saves and a .214 opponent average.
 He was third in the Pac-10 Conference in saves.